TIBCOSoftware/snappydata/docs/howto.md

 # Overview
-This section introduces you to several common operations such as, starting a cluster, working with tables (load, query, update), working with streams and running approximate queries.
+This section introduces you to several common operations such as starting a cluster, working with tables (load, query, update), working with streams and running approximate queries.

 **Running the Examples:**
 Topics in this section refer to source code examples that are shipped with the product.
 Instructions to run these examples can be found in the source code.